infection/site/src/guide/command-line-options.md

 ### `--ignore-msi-with-no-mutations`

 Ignore MSI violations when no mutations are generated.
 This will force Infection to return a zero exit code even when the required MSI is not reached.

+### `--debug`

+Run Infection in debug mode.
+With this option Infection will not erase `tmpDir` and this maybe useful to run particular unit test with a mutated code for example.